codeinthehole/codeinthehole.com/www/posts/0065-git-tips.rst

     (feature/masquerading) $ git push -u origin feature/masquerading

-The ``-u`` option sets up the remote branch as a 'tracking' branch, meaning that you can run push subsequent commits using ``git push`` without having to specify the remote and branch names.
+The ``-u`` option adds an upstream tracking reference to your local branch, meaning that you can run push subsequent commits using ``git push`` without having to specify the remote and branch names (and run ``git pull`` without additional arguments).

 Now ask for feedback on your project mailing list by circulating either a link to the branch, or a compare view URL.
 You can use the excellent `hub`_ to